Porto Velho: The Three Boxes Water

 Also known as The Three Marias, the water tanks are in the center of town, in the square of the same name.
 The first was erected in 1910 and the other two in 1912.
 They were designed and built by Chicago Bridge & Iron Works of Chicago as per information contained in cast-iron plate, carved pilasters on each of them.
 There are three cylindrical tanks, covered with metal sheets in a conical shape, with a concave-shaped base.
 Each tank is elevated from the ground by four columns made of iron lattice on concrete foundations.
 They are at the height of the bulge surrounded by a walkway railing with metal lattice through which arrives via a ladder.
 Each reservoir has a capacity for 200,000 liters and supplied the city of Porto Velho by the year 1957, working as gravity-fed reservoirs.

 The Cathedral of the Sacred Heart of Jesus

-The Cathedral had its construction initiated in 1917, but was completed only ten years later because of difficulties in transporting material.
-Original paintings of a religious nature inside the Cathedral, were executed by Father Angelo Cerri and Alfonso Liguori.
+The cathedral had its construction initiated in 1917, but was completed only ten years later because of difficulties in transporting material.
+Original paintings of a religious nature inside the cathedral, were executed by Father Angelo Cerri and Alfonso Liguori.
 The stained glass windows that surround it, with the themes of the Cross, were all donated by the community-velhense port.

+Crime

+A 2024 report by the Mexico-based organization Citizen Council for Public Security and Criminal Justice ranked Porto Velho as one of the cities with the highest violent crime rates in Brazil, and among the 50 highest in the entire world, being the 7th most dangerous Brazilian state capital city.